tvondra/hashset/README.md

 # hashset

-This PostgreSQL extension implements hashset, a data structure (type) providing a collection of unique, not null integer items with fast lookup.
+This PostgreSQL extension implements hashset, a data structure (type) providing a collection of unique integer items with fast lookup.

+It provides several functions for working with these sets, including operations like addition, containment check, conversion to array, union, intersection, difference, equality check, and cardinality calculation.

+`NULL` values are also allowed in the hash set, and are considered as a unique element.
+When multiple `NULL` values are present in the input, they are treated as a single `NULL`.

 ## Version